 In 2010, Sevish’s music was included in various performances of the 60×60 project.
 60×60 brings together 60 works from 60 composers, each a minute long.
 Submitting under the name Sean Archibald, his work See Now was used in the 2010 International Mix, Crimson Mix and Untwelve mix.
 It was also performed in the 60×60 Dance Mix @ Stratford Circus, where is was combined with salsa dancing from SALSAMOVES, and choreographed by Paul Harris (“the World’s only wand combat choreographer” who worked on Harry Potter and the Order of the Phoenix amongst other flicks and TV bits).

-These days Sevish is using Bitwig, Pure Data and softsynths on a Linux machine.
+These days Sevish makes music using Bitwig Studio, Pure Data and softsynths on Linux.
 Many previous recordings were made with Ableton Live, Max/MSP, Xen-Arts synths and various other softsynths.

 Sevish (Sean Archibald) was born in 1988 and lives with his wife and his best friend Rocko the whippet.
 When he’s not making music, his “side project” is working full time as a web/hosting/dev techie guy for clients in the entertainment industry.